 How to see your checkmyfile score: After you view or download your credit report, your checkmyfile credit score will be clearly visible at the top of your report.

 To update your checkmyfile credit report: checkmyfile reports update once a month.
 When your report is due to be updated, a pink banner will appear at the top of your online report – click the pink banner to view the latest information held about you by each of the agencies.

-Checkmyfile has their own unique scorecard used to calculate your checkmyfile credit score.
+checkmyfile has its own unique scorecard used to work out your checkmyfile credit score.
 All credit reference agencies and lenders have their own unique scorecard that they use to calculate your credit score.

-If you’re looking to check your complete credit history and see what a mortgage lender or any other kind of credit lender will see when they research your credit history for free, checkmyfile is the best option.
+If you’re looking to check your complete credit history and see what a mortgage lender - or any other kind of credit lender - will see when they research your credit history for free, checkmyfile is a good option.

-It’s free for 30 days, then you pay £14.99 a month to track your progress and see any month-to-month changes, along with loads of other benefits like tips on how to improve your credit score.
-And you can cancel at any time.
+checkmyfile is free for the first 30 days, then it's £14.99 a month if you want to track your progress and see any month-to-month changes.
+There's loads of other benefits like tips on how to improve your credit score.
+You can cancel at any time.

 You can cancel your checkmyfile account online, anytime.
 Here’s how:

 Log into your checkmyfile account and click on 'Expert Help'

 Click 'I need help with my account'

 Then click 'I'd like to stop my subscription'